Coorbit spaces associated to integrably admissible dilation groups: Abstract

 \section{Abstract}

 This paper considers coorbit spaces parametrized by mixed, weighted Lebesgue spaces with respect to the quasi-regular representation of the semi-direct product of Euclidean space and a suitable matrix dilation group.
-The class of dilation groups that is treated, the so-called integrably admissible dilation groups, contains the matrix groups yielding an irreducible, square-integrable quasi-regular representation as a proper subclass.
+The class of dilation groups that we allow, the so-called integrably admissible dilation groups, contains the matrix groups yielding an irreducible, square-integrable quasi-regular representation as a proper subclass.
 The obtained scale of coorbit spaces extends therefore the well-studied wavelet coorbit spaces associated to discrete series representations.
-It is shown that for any integrably admissible dilation group there exists a convienent space of smooth, admissible analyzing vectors that can be used to define a consistent coorbit space possessing all the essential properties that are known to hold in the setting of discrete series representations.
-In particular, the obtained coorbit spaces can be realized as Besov-type decomposition spaces.
+We show that for any integrably admissible dilation group there exists a convienent space of smooth, admissible analyzing vectors that can be used to define a consistent coorbit space possessing all the essential properties that are known to hold in the setting of discrete series representations.
+In particular, the obtained coorbit spaces can be realized as Besov-type decomposition spaces by means of a Littlewood-Paley type characterization.
 The classes of anisotropic Besov spaces associated to expansive matrices are shown to coincide precisely with the coorbit spaces induced by the integrably admissible one-parameter groups.